-Started in 1916, Centennial Bank has assets totaling $369 million along with deposits totaling $314 million, which makes the institution a small bank.
-Centennial Bank, whose headquarters are in Trezevant, Tennessee, lacks premium access to customer service, with no options for live chat or all-day service.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+Centennial Bank started in 1916 and has its headquarters in Trezevant, Tennessee.
+It handles $675.1 million in assets along with deposits totaling $572 million, ranking it as a small bank.
+Centennial Bank lacks premium access to customer service, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
 With a score of 4.4 stars out of 5, Centennial Bank should be solidly in contention for your choice of bank.
-Centennial Bank provides customers with a full suite of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-It has a fair savings rate; other popular banks have higher rates.
-If you're interested in stress-free personal checking, Centennial Bank's ordinary checking account does not have a monthly fee.
-Institutions that offer free checking as well as a high interest rate savings account are your best bet for gaining the highest income from your deposits while maintaining convenient access to your funds.
+Centennial Bank offers a complete suite of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+Centennial Bank has a fair savings rate compared to the average savings account.
+If you're looking for a checking account for everyday use, Centennial Bank's most basic checking does not have a monthly charge.
+Finding a checking account with no monthly fee, in addition to a savings account with a high interest rate at the same institution is the best bet for gaining the most income on your deposits while having easy access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-Centennial Bank has a savings rate of 0.30%, which is poor in comparison to the national average.
-Its CD rates are 1.00% and 2.52% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account earns at a rate of 0.60%.
-Given its poor savings rate, you should think about other options to earn more on your deposits.
+With a savings rate of 0.50%, Centennial Bank ranks poorly in comparison to the national average.
+Centennial Bank's one-year and five-year term lengths CDs earn at a rate of 1.10% and 3.14%, respectively, while its highest-yielding money market account earns at a rate of 0.95%.
+Given Centennial Bank's below average savings rate, you should think about taking a look at other banks for savings accounts.

 How Centennial Bank's Savings Rates Compare

-Centennial Bank typically has extremely low fees in comparison to the national average.
-With no monthly fee, Centennial Bank's checking account is perfect for people who want an easy banking experience.
-For those who often withdraw money from the ATM, it is perfect because it has no out-of-network ATM fees.
-Additionally, at $30.00, it has a significantly lower overdraft fee compared to the average overdraft fee charged by U.S. banks.
-Centennial Bank unfortunately doesn't reimburse out-of-network ATM charges, meaning you will be required to locate a Centennial Bank ATM or accept the ATM charge.
+On average, Centennial Bank charges its customers extremely low fees compared to other U.S. banks.
+With no monthly fee, Centennial Bank is perfect for those who want a basic banking experience.
+For those who use cash often, Centennial Bank is ideal because it has no out-of-network ATM fees.
+Also, Centennial Bank has an overdraft fee of $30.00, which is considerably lower than the average overdraft fee charged by U.S. banks.
+Centennial Bank unfortunately doesn't refund out-of-network ATM fees, meaning you will need to locate a Centennial Bank ATM or accept the cost of withdrawal.

 Centennial Bank is a brick-and-mortar bank, with 15 total branches in Arkansas and Tennessee.
-It also offers access to mobile and web apps for simple access and banking on the go.
-Centennial Bank's online and mobile banking services receive fair marks from users.
-With 38 ratings on Apple and Android platforms, the Centennial Bank mobile app rates a 3.9 out of 5 (compared to the national average of 3.8).
-Centennial Bank's mobile app allows you to control your funds by looking at account balances, sending and receiving funds as well as reaching customer service.
-Centennial Bank gets a superb consumer satisfaction score due to comparatively few complaints registered with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+It also offers access to mobile and web apps for a straightforward mobile-banking experience.
+Centennial Bank's online and mobile banking platforms receive fair scores from customers.
+Out of 38 ratings across both iOS and Android platforms, the Centennial Bank mobile app rates a 3.9 out of 5 (compared to the national average of 3.8).
+You can access Centennial Bank's mobile app to manage your bank accounts by looking at current statements, transferring money as well as reaching customer service.
+Centennial Bank receives a superb consumer satisfaction rating based on comparatively few complaints brought to the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.

-Centennial Bank is currently a small bank and manages assets totaling $369 million and $314 million in deposits.
-Centennial Bank's Texas Ratio is 7.37%, indicating a tiny chance of failure.
+Centennial Bank ranks as a small bank owning assets totaling $675.1 million as well as $572 million in deposits.
+It has a strong Texas Ratio of 2.17%, indicating that the bank is in good financial condition and far from failure.
 Additionally, Centennial Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis